2i2c-org/team-compass/services/technical-support/process.md

   - Freshdesk ticket marked as Pending
   - When the request has been completed, mark the ticket as resolved.

+Note that our community-facing documentation tells communities to give us 2-3 weeks' notice before workshop support.
+If a request comes in later than that, the triager can decline the request.

 (support:prioritize-requests)=
 ## Prioritizing non-incident support requests